YouTube Competitor Analysis: Reverse-Engineer Top Channels — YT SEO Architect

 Layer 3 — Audience Signals: What are commenters asking for?
 Which videos have unusually high retention?
 What content triggers the most sharing?
 This layer takes more work but produces the highest-ROI insights.

 Most creators stop at Layer 1.
 The ones who dominate a niche work all three.
-The good news: Layer 1 alone — just optimizing your tags and titles based on competitor data — can produce a 20-30% CTR improvement within weeks.
+The good news: Layer 1 alone — just optimizing your tags and titles based on competitor data — can lead to a noticeable increase in click-through rates within weeks.

 The Competitive Landscape: YouTube SEO Tools Compared